 Title IX and Other Civil Rights Violations

-Any person may report discrimination, sexual harassment, and/or retaliation to the Coordinator for the Office of Equity, Inclusion and Compliance (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute a violation of policy).
-Reports may be made in person, by mail, by telephone, by electronic mail, or by any other means that results in the Coordinator receiving the person’s verbal or written report.
-Such a report may be made at any time (including during non-business hours) by using the telephone number, electronic mail address, or by mail to the office address listed for the Coordinator.
-The following person has been designated to handle inquiries regarding the non-discrimination policies of Lewis-Clark State College:
+- Any person may report discrimination, sexual harassment, and/or retaliation to the Title IX Coordinator (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute a violation of policy).
+Reports may be made in person, by mail, by telephone, by electronic mail, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
+Such a report may be made at any time (including during non-business hours) by using the telephone number, electronic mail address, or by mail to the office address listed for the Title IX Coordinator:

 500 8th Avenue